JKGzenna/mcp-spotify-server/README.md

   This MCP tool simplifies token management and integrates seamlessly with MCP workflows and eliminates the need for manual intervention.

   - ### 'accessToken' terminal view & check status
-    You can view and check accessToken status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.
+    **You can view 'accessToken' and check its status using ``sh spotify-check-token.sh`` in a terminal prompted in the root of the project.**

 ## Example Interactions